Sprint close to agreement on terms to buy T-Mobile: report

-Sprint Corp (S.N) is closing in on an agreement to pay $40 a share to buy T-Mobile US Inc TMUS.N, Bloomberg reported on Wednesday, drawing the two companies toward a deal to combine the country's third- and fourth-largest telecoms carriers.
+Sprint Corp is closing in on an agreement to pay $40 a share to buy T-Mobile US Inc, Bloomberg reported on Wednesday, drawing the two companies toward a deal to combine the country's third- and fourth-largest telecoms carriers.

-The price reportedly under discussion represents about a 17 percent premium to T-Mobile's Wednesday close and values the No. 4 carrier at more than $32 billion.

 A deal could be announced as soon as July, Bloomberg said.

-Softbank Corp (9984.T) owns Sprint, while Deutsche Telekom owns 67 percent of T-Mobile.
+Softbank Corp owns Sprint, while Deutsche Telekom owns 67 percent of T-Mobile.

-Softbank Chairman Masayoshi Son has long been eager to buy T-Mobile and merge it with Sprint, creating a carrier with the resources to upgrade its network and better compete with market leaders AT&T Inc (T.N) and Verizon Wireless (VZ.N).
+Softbank Chairman Masayoshi Son has long been eager to buy T-Mobile and merge it with Sprint, creating a carrier with the resources to upgrade its network and better compete with market leaders AT&T Inc and Verizon Wireless.

 An exit from the United States would allow Deutsche Telekom to beef up its operations across Eastern Europe.